-Reactive bowling balls convert the supposedly constraining oily lane conditions into a favorable one by imparting more hook and aggression to the ball on these lanes.
+Reactive bowling balls convert the constraining oily lane conditions into a favorable one by imparting more hook and aggression to the ball on these lanes.
 However, it is often tricky to select the most suitable reactive ball among a huge variety of available options.
-And for this reason, we have shortlisted the most top-rated reactive balls among the large variety.
+And for this reason, we have listed the most top-rated reactive balls among the large variety.
 You only need to compare each of these reviewed balls with your specific needs and select the one that best fits your requirements.

 Top 9 Best Reactive Bowling Ball Reviewed